 Control/Controlling: Items are considered to be Controlled by a team's robot if the item(s) is/are following the movement of the team's robot.
-Examples include, but may not be limited to: Pushing an item in any form, holding or carrying an item, grabbing or releasing an item.
+Examples include but may not be limited to: Pushing an item in any form, holding or carrying an item, grabbing and/or releasing an item.

-Depository: 2ft x 2ft area represented by the white tape at the opposite corner of each team's base, teams can score points here for every Cobblestone they fully place successfully within the Depository, as scored at the end of a match.
+Depository: 2ft x 2ft area represented by the white tape at the opposite corner of each team's base, teams can score points here for every Cobblestone they fully place successfully within the

+Depository, as scored at the end of a match.
 The Furnace is fully located entirely within the Depository, represented by an L-shaped wood perimeter 1 foot in height.
 Each Cobblestone fully within the Depository at the end of a match (but NOT within the Furnace) is worth 5 points apiece.

 Designated Ore Collector ("Collector"): This is part of a team's robot, which is designated as the component that will collect a specific Ore from a Mining Region.
 When robot inspection occurs, the robot's "Collectors" will all need to be attached to the robot at that time and will be considered when determining if a robot passes inspection.
 Each of the robot's "Collectors" must be clearly indicated as to which of the three ores it is intended to collect.
 This is done by having a significant portion of the "Collector" to be colored the same as the ore it is intended to collect (Coal-black, Diamond-white, Redstone-red).
-At least 50% of each "Collector" must be painted or other present as the same color as its corresponding Ore block, though if possible, it is recommended as much of the "Collector" matches the correct "Collector" to attain the correct ore in a mining region, and use it to return it to the team's base.
+At least 50% of each "Collector" must be painted or other present as the same color as its corresponding Ore block, though if possible, it is recommended as much of the "Collector" matches the corresponding Ore block color as possible A team can only score points for Ore collection if it uses the correct "Collector" to attain the correct ore in a mining region, and use it to return it to the team's base.
 Using any of the other "Collectors" a team may have to collect and deliver an Ore will result in points not being scored for the team for that mission.